 We received an unprecedented amount of reader feedback in response to several recent stories related to the media and President Donald Trump’s incoming administration.
 Here is a selection of emails and Facebook comments we’ve received since January 11.
-Please send correspondence to email@example.com, along with your name, address, and any relevant affiliation.
+Please send correspondence to [email protected], along with your name, address, and any relevant affiliation.
+Reader feedback has been edited for length and clarity.

 I fully support your open letter to Donald Trump.
 Many colleagues and friends have suggested it would carry a lot more weight if the names and institutions of those supporting this letter were listed.
 I fully understand there may be some apprehension, but repercussions may be inevitable for any reporter doing his or her job in the course of this impending administration.